bpt26/parsimony/2_optimise_starting_tree/README.md

 ## 2.2 Optimise starting tree with parsimony in IQ-TREE and/or UShER

 ```
-# Optimisation with IQ-TREE (note that this is IQ-TREE from 27 Apr 2021 on the dev branch)
+# Optimisation with IQ-TREE (note that IQ-TREE from 27 Apr 2021 on the dev branch listed as IQTREEA27 below)
+# Newer version for comparison is from May 24, listed as IQTREEM24 below

 iqtree -n 0 -no-ml-dist -m JC -t starting.tree -s alignment_trimmed.fa -parsimony-spr 100 -parsimony-nni 100 -parsimony-tbr 100 -spr-radius 20 -tbr-radius 20 --suppress-list-of-sequences -nt 100 -fast -pre iqtree_iteration1